 According to DPR , the absence of VAT on imported LPG was a double jeopardy for the government.
 This would address two issues: the government would earn more revenue from collection of VAT while also encouraging local investment in the over 600 trillion cubic feet of gas.

 An Energy Analyst, Osato Guobadia, Chief Executive Officer, Enej Insights, in a conversation with EnergyDay, stated that the new Petroleum Industry Act will address some of the contentious issues with the domestication of gas vis-as-vis the prices and supply.

 According to him, Nigeria is sitting on huge gas reserve, and it is important for most of the marketers and key gas investors to begin to consider how to invest in local production of gas.

 “This is an issue that must be addressed and we need to begin to see how fast we can go to incentivize domestic supply of gas instead of depending so much on exportation.

 “It does not make much economic sense to continue to depend on importation of gas when we have so much locally.’

-He noted that, while there can be gradual shift from importation of LPG, marketers and investors need to redirect their investments focus on long term benefit of country’s proven reserves of gas which is in excess of 206 trillion cubic feet of gas.
+He noted that, while there can be a gradual shift from the importation of LPG, marketers and investors need to redirect their investments to focus on the long term benefit of the country’s proven reserves of gas which is in excess of 206 trillion cubic feet of gas.